CloudCannon/pagefind/docs/content/docs/_index.md

 Finished in 2.357 seconds
 ```

-We can see that a bunch of content was indexed, and Pagefind will be running a development server (likely on [:1414](http://localhost:1414)).
+We can see that a bunch of content was indexed, and Pagefind will be running a preview server (likely on [:1414](http://localhost:1414)).

 Loading this in your browser, you should see a search input on your page.
 Have a play, and bask in how easy that was to integrate.